SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/RemoteAccess/Cloud_Remote_Access.md

 Remote Cube will use the same URL that is being used for remote access to the web pages, but without the protocol prefix "https://".

-To access your system remotely with Cube their are a few options to start the Cube session:
+To access your system remotely with Cube there are a few options to start the Cube session:

 ### By using the Cube launcher

 Open the Cube launcher and add a new DMS.
-Here you will be prompted to enter a "host" and an "alias".
+Here you will be prompted to fill in a "host" and an "alias" field.
 In the host field you need to fill in the Remote Access URL of your system, without the protocol prefix.
 This will look something like this: "ziine-skyline.on.dataminer.services".
 To be able to easily identify your system you can fill in a human readable and easy to remember name in the alias field.

 ![Remote Cube in the launcher](~/user-guide/images/RemoteCubeLauncher.png)